alphagov/prototype-scss-refactor/README.md

 - Add extra layers as you need
 - Media queries sit with the rules that they affect

 ------------------------------------------------------------------------------------------

 ### Other things to think about

-- What to do with the font files?
+- Can we reduce the size of the font files?
 - Can we fallback to PNGs in template/images and instead use SVG?
 - Print stylesheet & how do the mixins for this work?
 - What units do we want to use rem/em/px a combo?
 At the moment we use 15px, this means we can't vertically align things properly
+- Names for sizes of things?

+    .button--big or .button--large
+    .font-small or .font-alpha

+- Do we want to use full words or abbreviations?

+    .btn vs .button
+    .nav vs .navigation